rajeshmantri2711/Splunk-2025/README.md

 ### Splunk Enterprise & Universal Forwarder
 **Role: Security Information & Event Management (SIEM)**
-Serves as the central brain of the SOC.
-It ingests multi-source telemetry (XML, JSON, Syslog) via the Universal Forwarder.
-A custom Master SPL query was developed to normalize disparate log formats into a unified Endpoint data model, enabling real time dashboards.
+Serves as the central data loging ground of the SOC.
+It ingests multi source logs (XML, JSON, Syslog) via the Universal Forwarder.
+A custom Master SPL query was developed to normalize log formats into a unified Endpoint data model.

 ### Suricata
 **Role: Network Intrusion Detection System (NIDS)**
 Deployed on the Windows and Linux endpoints using to inspect network traffic.
-Configured with the Emerging Threats open ruleset to detect signature-based network threats and generate `eve.json` alerts for Splunk ingestion.
+Configured with the Emerging Threats open ruleset to detect signature based network threats and generate  alerts for Splunk log ingestion.

 ### Sysmon
 **Role: Advanced Endpoint Telemetry**